GoLOLO/policy-intelligence-db/README.md

 # policy-intelligence-db
-This is the database for storing all state and local air district air policies and regulations
+This is the database for storing all state and local air district air policies and regulations as well metadata and keywords associated with each doc.

 ## Unstructured database MVP
 a.
 MongoDB is best for unstructured documents data like classifying policies and regulations